MARKET SNAPSHOT: Dow Struggles To Resume Record March As GE's Stock Stumbles

 What are other assets doing?

-European stocks () rose, helped by Spain's IBEX benchmark rallying after last week's tumble that was sparked by Catalonia edging toward secession.
+European stocks () finished slightly higher, helped by Spain's IBEX benchmark rallying after last week's tumble that was sparked by Catalonia edging toward secession.
 The independence movement lately has faced counterprotests and companies threatening to leave the restive region.
 Asian markets closed mostly higher (http://www.marketwatch.com/story/chinese-stocks-rise-after-weeklong-holiday-2017-10-08).

 See:This could be the green light to jump into beaten-up Spanish stocks (http://www.marketwatch.com/story/this-could-be-the-green-light-for-beaten-up-spanish-stocks-2017-10-07)